ishank26/TakeHomeCrisisText/TakeHomeInstructions.md

 8. Check for total null counts in all fields.
 Based upon this frequency, Age has lowest null count among the demographic fields such as- Education, Age, Ethnicity, Race, Gender.
 9. Drop all rows where age is null because it has the lowest null frequency among demographic fields as well as it is an important column for analysis of data.
 10. Create bronze delta table:
-    1. Retention days: 60, Z-order field: CaseID, Partition field: Age
+    1. Retention days: 60, Z-order field: CaseID, Partition field: Age (Age is low cardinality with an apporx. uniform distribution.
+Assuming a lot of queries will be age specific)
     2. Mode: append, as we want to append new data to existing table
     3. Table name: RawTable

 # Silver Layer (Notebook: silver_layer)
 1. Create a copy of bronze delta into a datframe
 2. Apply transforamtions for GENDER, RACE, ETHNIC, MARSTAT, EMPLOY
+   - Transformations are applied before creating delta table to reduce update operations on table itself.
+This will ensure better consistency in case of network or application failures.
 3. Create silver delta table:
-    1. Retention days: 60, Z-order field: CaseID, Partition field: Region
+    1. Retention days: 60, Z-order field: CaseID, Partition field: Region (Region is used for partioning as it has a approx unifrom distribution with low cardinality)
     2. Mode: append, as we want to append new data to existing table
     3. Table name: TransformTable
 4. Validate schema with expected schema.